 What’s more, the mortality rate for oral cancer is alarmingly high, with more than 8,000 deaths every year.
 This equates to one person dying every hour, 24 hours per day.

-Earlier oral cancer detection thorough a visual inspection combined with molecular DNA testing can help reverse these statistics.
+Earlier oral cancer detection through a visual inspection combined with molecular DNA testing can help reverse these statistics.
 The problem up until now has been to accurately identify cancerous lesions through visual inspection of the oral cavity conducted by the clinician’s naked eye or with an adjunctive fluorescent device.

 The use of a test such as SaliMark™ OSCC from PeriRx, LLC for oral cancer will help quantify the findings of lesions and other abnormalities to reduce negative and invasive biopsies, make qualified referrals and intervene earlier when necessary.